-These new resources were developed to help facilities manage outbreaks by outlining the key tasks or responsibilities that should be considered when an outbreak is opened.
+These new resources were developed to help facilities manage outbreaks by outlining the key tasks or responsibilities that are recommended to be considered when an outbreak is opened.
 The checklists are to be used in combination with the guide so the relevant guide section is indicated on the right-hand side indicating where more information and detail can be found.
-These checklists should be used in combination with site-specific protocols as applicable.
+These checklists are recommended to be used in combination with site-specific protocols as applicable.

 - The four different checklists are:

 - o COVID-19

-- o Respiratory
+- Influenza-like Illness

-- o Influenza
+- Influenza

-- o Gastrointestinal
+- Gastrointestinal

 - The checklists can be printed and made available to the front-line staff for use.

 - Below is an example of the COVID-19 checklist.
 All the checklists can be printed directly from the webpage online - Outbreak Management | Alberta Health Services